luxor37/spellTemplateManager/README.md

 ## Requirements

-Spell Template Manager requires the **Color Settings** modlue to support core settings selections, and  the **lib-Wrapper** module to support hover capabilities for players.
+Spell Template Manager requires the **Color Settings** module to support core settings selections, and  the **lib-Wrapper** module to support hover capabilities for players.